 Think about the music.
 Whether it’s a band or a Spotify playlist, make sure the songs you pick are likely to keep the dance floor packed all night.
 We all know that’s the true sign of a good party

-Feel like you have to put on food or drinks, from our experience people come expecting to pay for their own night
+Feel like you have to put on all the food or drinks.
+A little bit of money behind the bar for nibbles and your first glass is great, but from our experience people come expecting to pay for plenty themselves

 Forget to take plenty of snaps.
 Your engagement party is a really monumental occasion, so having those memories documented will be precious in years to come.
 If you’re likely to forget get one of your bridesmaids or friends to be in charge of snapping away all night

 Expect to spend any time with your partner!
 The evening will go so quickly, and with so many people there it’ll be hard to catch a minute where it’s just the two of you.
 If possible try and sneak off, even if it’s only for 10 minutes, for a quick moment of quiet

 READ MORE: What to Do if You Hate Your Engagement Ring

 Engagement Party FAQs